Skip to main content

 Something magical happens when a diverse group of young people go into beautiful, remote areas in nature together.

 Courage, confidence and community awareness all come out—and wonderment rules supreme.
-Boys and Girls Outdoor Leadership Development—or BOLD & GOLD—fosters a sense of awe in the wilderness.
+BOLD/GOLD Expeditions —fosters a sense of awe in the wilderness.

 Register Now